pretix/pretix/doc/development/contribution/style.rst

 feature if the PR contains multiple commits that do not carry value to keep.
 If there is value in keeping the individual commits, we use "Rebase and merge" instead.
 Merge commits should be avoided.

-* The commit message should start with a single subject line and can optionally followed by a commit message body.
+* The commit message should start with a single subject line and can optionally be followed by a commit message body.

   * The subject line should be the shortest possible representation of what the commit changes.
 Someone who reviewed the commit a couple of weeks ago should able to immediately remember the commit based on the subject line and tell